magnusmickelsson/pokeraidbot/README.md

 ![Raid group signup](img/groupmuk.png)

 Other features worth mentioning:
-* Users can configure tracked pokemons, meaning if a raid is created, the user gets a DM about it
+* Users can configure tracked pokemons, meaning if a raid is created, the user gets a direct message (DM) about it
 * Admins can configure a mods group, so mods can help administrating things
-* Admins can configure a raid overview message which is automatically updated with all registered raids
+* Admins can configure a raid overview message which is automatically updated with all registered raids every 60 seconds
-* User errors get automatically removed, along with any feedback (after user gets a chance to read it)
+* User errors can get automatically removed, along with any feedback (after user gets a chance to read it)
+    * Server admins can choose a feedback and error message handling strategy via configuration
+* Automatic integration with [Gymhuntr bot](https://www.gymhuntr.com) and [PokeAlarm](https://github.com/PokeAlarm/PokeAlarm), for automatic raid registration (if so desired)

 Future development will most likely include:
-* Automatic integration with for example Gymhuntr bot, for automatic raid registration
 * OCR scanning of screenshots, possible to create raids from them
 * Webhooks API
 * What the users may be interested in.. wink, wink.

+Check the [TODO-list](TODO.md) for current status of development.

 ## Getting started as a user